VIC.GOV.AU | Policy and Advisory Library

 Corporate

-Corporate and regional staff are responsible for provision planning.
+Corporate staff are responsible for provision planning.
 Provision planning assesses forecast demand needs and makes recommendations to government on where additional funding is required to meet demand for school places.
 This includes planning for new schools or identifying when additional school capacity at existing school sites may be required to support future demand.

 Principals

-Principals are responsible for ensuring that they adhere to the department’s Enrolment Policy.
-In circumstances when a school may not be able to accept all applications due to existing or future capacity concerns, schools must manage enrolment applications in accordance with the ‘priority order of placement’.
-More information can be found in the Enrolment: Placement Policy chapter on PAL.
+Principals must adhere to the department’s Enrolment policy.
+If a primary or secondary school is not able to accept all applications due to existing or future capacity concerns, the principal must manage enrolment applications in accordance with the ‘priority order of placement’ set out in the Placement Policy subsection of the Enrolment policy.

 School councils